Say Hello to Jeaveau (AKA the #NEWTOX) and Say Goodbye to Lines and Wrinkles!

-Similar to Botox, Xeomin and Dysport, injection of Jeuveau is performed using fine sterile needles.
-The pain and discomfort is mild and minimal and in most patients, additional numbing of skin is not needed.
-During the visit, Dr. Jafari first performs an exam to determine the needed dose of the medication and then she proceeds with doing the injections at carefully selected areas to achieve the best results.
-Following the treatment some redness and swelling is possible bur for most patients, it is very minimal.
+Similar to Botox, Xeomin, and Dysport, injection of Jeuveau is performed using fine sterile needles.
+The pain and discomfort are mild and minimal and in most patients, additional numbing of skin is not needed.
+During the visit, Dr. Jafari first performs an exam to determine the needed dose of the medication, and then she proceeds with doing the injections at carefully selected areas to achieve the best results.
+Following the treatment some redness and swelling are possible burs for most patients, it is very minimal.
 Given the fine size of the needle and areas of injection, bruising is less common but it might still happen.
-The muscle-relaxing effects of the medication might starts to appear quickly within hours, but in many case it might take a few days to appear.
+The muscle-relaxing effects of the medication might start to appear quickly within hours, but in many cases, it might take a few days to appear.
 Also, during the first few days as muscles are adjusting to the new tone, the results are not final and the patients are advised to allow about two weeks from the time of injections for the results to fully settle in.

 Are There Any Side Effects?

-While extensive clinical studies have shown the overall safety of Jeuveau (as well as this family of medications that include Botox, Dysport and Xeomin), like all other medical treatments some side effects are possible.
-Side effects are generally mild and resolve on their own and the most commo side effects include headache, eyelid drooping, upper respiratory tract infection and increased white blood cell count.
-No serious drug-related side effects has been observed in the studies.
-Click here to see important Jeaveau safety information.
+While extensive clinical studies have shown the overall safety of Jeuveau (as well as this family of medications that include Botox, Dysport, and Xeomin), like all other medical treatments some side effects are possible.
+Side effects are generally mild and resolve on their own and the most common side effects include headache, eyelid drooping, upper respiratory tract infection and increased white blood cell count.
+No serious drug-related side effects have been observed in the studies.
+Please see the important Jeaveau Safety Information.